Advice to Young People, The Lies I Tell Myself¶

 If I hired you, don't insult me by having impostor syndrome.
 I hired you because I think you can solve my problem.
 I didn't hire you to compare you to other plumbers (I might), but at the end of the day, you must just think I have shit taste and that you've somehow tricked me into thinking you're good when you're an impostor?
 Right?

-That said, it's advised that junior people seek out teams which prioritize a high degree of psychological safety.
+That said, I'd advise junior people to seek out teams that prioritize a high degree of psychological safety.

 If you don't believe in yourself, believe in me that believes in you.